glorwlin/glorwlin.github.io/docs/sql/sqlite-mysql-postgresql.md

 Here is a list of questions that you may ask yourself/your team/your clients before deciding on the RDBMS for a specific project.

 ==1.
 Are you working with a big amount of data?==
+- YES &rarr; maybe not SQLite (poor when used to work with data exceeding 1TB)